 Assign Users to Projects¶

 Assign Researchers to Projects:

-To control access to Run:AI (and Kubernetes) resources, you must modify the Kubernetes certificate.
-The certificate is distributed to users as part of the Comnand-line interface installation.
+To control access to Run:AI (and Kubernetes) resources, you must modify the Kubernetes configuration file.
+The file is distributed to users as part of the Command-line interface installation.

-When making changes to the certificate, keep a copy of the original certificate to be used for cluster administration.
-After making the modifications, distribute the modified certificate to Researchers.
+When making changes to the file, keep a copy of the original file to be used for cluster administration.
+After making the modifications, distribute the modified file to Researchers.

 ~/.kube directory edit the

 config file, and add the following:

 - name: runai-authenticated-user user: auth-provider: config: airgapped: "true" auth-flow: cli realm: runai client-id: runai idp-issuer-url: https://auth.runai.<company-name>/auth/realms/runai name: oidc